saturnapi/geo-fence/README.md

 # geo-fence
 Ever wonder how **YikYak** figures out how to do geo-fencing.
-Below is the script for an API that's ready for your app.
-Go to [SaturnAPI.com](https://saturnapi.com) and learn more about other APIs and or make a request.
+Below is the API script.
+Start using it, go to [saturnapi.com/panw/geofence](https://saturnapi.com/panw/geofence).

+Find more APIs or contribute at [SaturnAPI.com](https://saturnapi.com).

 ```
 %%%%%%%%%%%%%%%%%%%%%%%%%% GEO-FENCING %%%%%%%%%%%%%%%%%%%%%%%%%%